idena-network/idena-docs/docs/developer/validation.md

 Short session answers should be published not later than 13:35:00.
 Otherwise other users will not be able to qualify flips keywords and the user will be penalized.

-See example of creating [`SubmitShortAnswersTx` transaction](https://github.com/idena-network/idena-web/blob/5892535dfe79b06eabbe7a49e5c1a8ce4b0230a8/screens/validation/machine.js#L1786)
+See the example of creating [`SubmitShortAnswersTx` transaction](https://github.com/idena-network/idena-web/blob/5892535dfe79b06eabbe7a49e5c1a8ce4b0230a8/screens/validation/machine.js#L1786)

 ### Long session answers

-See example of creating [`SubmitLongAnswersTx` transaction](https://github.com/idena-network/idena-web/blob/5892535dfe79b06eabbe7a49e5c1a8ce4b0230a8/screens/validation/machine.js#L1810)
+See the example of creating [`SubmitLongAnswersTx` transaction](https://github.com/idena-network/idena-web/blob/5892535dfe79b06eabbe7a49e5c1a8ce4b0230a8/screens/validation/machine.js#L1810)

 ### EvidenceTx